poser55/linked-db-rows/README.md

 The Sakila demo database https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila is used in tests (the arrays fields are disabled for inserts)

 #### Scripts to export/ import via command line
- * Exports a db row and all linked rows as JSON (you can chose a supported db via a short name, it downloads the needed jdbc driver if needed)
+ * Exports a db row and all linked rows as JSON (you can choose a supported db via a short name, it downloads the needed jdbc driver if needed)
    It requires installing https://www.jbang.dev/
  * Examples:
-    *  `jbang JsonExport.java -t tableName -p PK -u jdbc:postgresql://localhost/demo`
-    *  `jbang JsonExport.java -p 3 --stopTablesExcluded="user_table"` --log=select
-    *  `jbang JsonExport.java -p 3 --stopTablesExcluded="user_table" --url "jdbc:h2:mem:demo" -db h2 -l sa -pw " "`
-    *  `jbang JsonExport.java -p 3 --stopTablesExcluded="user_table"  -db postgres  > out.json`
+     * `jbang JsonExport.java  -t blogpost -p 3 --stopTablesExcluded="user_table"  -db postgres  -u "jdbc:postgresql://localhost/demo" -l postgres -pw admin > blogpost3.json`
+         * This exports the data of the table blogpost with primary key 3 to the file blogpost3.json
-    *  `jbang JsonImport.java -j out.json -db postgres`
+     * `jbang JsonImport.java -j blogpost3.json -t blogpost -db postgres -u "jdbc:postgresql://localhost/demo" -l postgres -pw admin --log=CHANGE`
+        * This imports the JSON file blogpost3.json into the local postgres "demo" db

  * Help about options:  `jbang JsonExport.java -h`